Library Policies

 Food & Drink

 You may bring food and drinks into the library.
-In order to keep the library clean, we ask that you:
+Please see our Food and Drink Policy.

 Please note: Wallace Library is not an allergen free environment.